GoogleChrome/developer.chrome.com/site/en/blog/inp-tools-2022/index.md

 Moving forward, Chrome tooling teams will continue to invest in debugging capabilities and optimization recommendations for INP.

 INP itself is still experimental.
-If you have feedback on anything from the metric's usefulness to ease of measurement in tooling to its name, please bring it to the [web-vitals-feedback Google group](https://groups.google.com/g/web-vitals-feedback).
+If you have feedback on anything from the metric's usefulness, to ease of measurement, to its name, please bring it to the [web-vitals-feedback Google group](https://groups.google.com/g/web-vitals-feedback).